nicod-man/thesis/README.md

 	http://localhost:5000

-(where the port has been set to 5000 by default) to be able to see it working.
+to be able to see it working.
 Also, make sure to have a webcam connected.